Tuesday, October 23, 2018

 In 1955, producer/director Roger Corman got into the act and made The Day the World Ended.
 In the movie, a nuclear war has wiped out most of the world's population and a handful of survivors meet up at a remote cabin.
 When they are not arguing with each other, they are having to fend off a silly looking monster.
 Most post apocalyptic movies follow this formula, but what sets Night of the Comet apart from the rest of these films is that the plot is driven by two teenage sisters, Regina and Samantha.
 It also helps that both characters are likable and played with great aplomb by two vivacious actresses, Catherine Mary Stewart and Kelly Maroney.
 These are characters that you actually want to spend time with (especially when compared to dour and depressing male leads in previous post apocalyptic movies).
 Even though Regina and Samantha are mere teenagers, they are no pushovers.
 Their father was a military man and taught them self dense strategies, and proper firearm handling.
 It would be extremely foolish for anyone to underestimate these two girls.

 In his insightful commentary, Thom Eberhardt mentions that Night of the Comet was not initially conceived as a zombie movie, they were an afterthought when Eberhardt realized he needed something to menace the girls.
 This might explain why the zombies don’t behave in typical zombie-like fashion; they are fairly articulate and often wield weapons as opposed to lumbering stiffs that dominate the George Romero films.
 The zombies feel rather arbitrary to the story; they could have easily been written as random lunatics on the street and the movie would essentially have been the same.
 The stock boys that terrorize Regina and Samantha at the mall are scary because they are complete psychopaths, who just happen to be zombies.
 If Eberhardt had intended on making it a straight zombie movie, it probably would have significantly gorier and had less characterization.
 The zombies are only temporary threat; it is revealed that they will eventually turn to dust like the rest humanity.
 If the girls can bide their time they will be home free.
 The REAL obstacle that stands in their way is a group of scientists pent up in an underground instillation.
 What are their motivations?
 Do they want to help the girls?
-Or, is there a more sinister ulterior motive at play?
+Or, is there a more sinister motive at play?
 The choice is a fairly obvious one, but it doesn't make the movie any less entertaining.

 The best thing about Night of the Comet is that Regina and Samantha behave like actual teenage siblings, even though they look nothing alike.
 They often get on each other’s nerves; they fight over boys; and bond over the silliest things (like shopping).
 In the beginning of the movie, despite living in the same house, they inhabit two very separate worlds; Regina is working a midnight showing at the local theatre, while Samantha is stuck at a lame Comet party being hosted by their bitchy stepmom, Doris.
 In a fairly clever touch, the first time the two sisters exchange any dialogue is over the telephone.
 She doesn’t call out of courtesy but rather she wants Samantha to lie for her.
 She wants Samantha to tell their bitchy stepmom that she will be at the observatory watching the comet, when in reality she is shacking up with her co-worker, Larry.
-This completely backfires and it’s Samantha that receives the full brunt of Doris’ wrath.
+This completely backfires and it’s Samantha who receives the full brunt of Doris’ wrath.
 They’re not only in a different place physically, but mentally as well.
 Regina is eighteen years old, and like all teenagers her age, she is ready to move on with her life.
 Samantha is sixteen years old and is still very much into the high school routine.
 Like most teenagers, she lives for the weekend.
 In terms of a love life, Regina is having a sexual fling with a co-worker, while Samantha is still hoping that her high school crush will ask her out.
 However, rather than lump them together, I think both characters are deserving of their analysis.

 When we first meet Regina, she is living a rather carefree existence.
 She is more focused on playing an arcade game, Tempest, than doing her job as movie theatre usher.
 Her manager wants her to walk the house, much to her annoyance. {Personal note: Having worked at movie theatre I can relate to this sentiment.
 Whenever I did a walk through, I could often sense the glares of the moviegoers.
 “Stop interrupting our movie.”} It’s only after the game has ended that Regina reluctantly obliges her aggrieved manager.
 However, before she can do that she must enter her initials in the top ten scores.
 While typing them in, she is annoyed to find someone else’s (“DMK”) initials are in sixth place.
 This irritates her so much that she spends the next morning knocking her unknown adversary out of the top ten.
 It’s a nice way of establishing Regina’s competitive nature and her willingness to step up to any challenge (even a trivial one like an arcade game).
-When she puts her mind to it, she can accomplish anything. { I know this a total coincidence, but it’s amusing that other movie Catherine Mary Stewart starred in that year, The Last Starfigher, centers around an arcade game.
+When she puts her mind to it, she can accomplish anything. { I know this a total coincidence, but it’s amusing that the other movie Catherine Mary Stewart starred in that year, The Last Starfigher, centers around an arcade game.
 It’s too bad Regina didn’t play that game because she certainly would have been more adept at fighting aliens in outer space than Alex Rogan.}

 Of course, Regina is completely thrown for a loop when she discovers that not only streets are empty (strewn with empty clothes covered in dust) but there’s a blood thirsty zombie in the alley way.
 Regina nicely asks the zombie to back off, but when that doesn’t work she incapacitates him with self defense moves her dad taught her.
 There’s also a nice detail in this scene that demonstrates Regina’s intelligence; when the zombie approaches her, she is clutching the keys to Larry’s motorcycle in her hand, and when she realizes that there will be fighting involved, she tosses the keys near the motorcycle rather than risk losing them in the skirmish.
 This scene also demonstrates Regina’s confidence; she doesn’t for one second doubt her ability to take down this monster.
 He picked the wrong girl to mess with.
 Regina isn't without her flaws.
 In fact, she makes a near fatal mistake midway through the movie: in attempt to cheer up her little sister, she takes Samantha "shopping."
-The two of them are enjoying themselves so much that they let their guard down and allow themselves to fall in the stock boy's trap.
+The two of them are enjoying themselves so much that they let their guard down and allow themselves to fall in the stock boys trap.
 They are saved in the nick of time by a group of scientists searching the city for survivors.
 What seems like the girl's salvation ends up turning into an even bigger nightmare.
 However, if there is one thing Regina proves throughout the movie it is never to underestimate her.
 She maybe down, but she is definitely not out.

 Regina finds herself in a position that she so desperately wanted to avoid: Becoming an adult.
 Her first instinct, after having taken out the zombie, is to find out whether Samantha is alive or not.
 After being reunited with her sister, she then takes upon herself to be Samantha’s guardian.
 As the movie progresses, she becomes increasingly more and more like a mother figure to her younger sister.
 Therefore, it’s not surprising that by the movie’s end Hector and she, along with two surviving children they have picked up, have formed their own nuclear family.
 She essentially becomes the very thing she dreaded at the beginning - the overprotective mother.
 At the beginning, she resents Doris for imposing a curfew on her; in the last scene, she imposes a curfew on Samantha.
 Granted, Regina is a much more sympathetic and benevolent person than Doris.
 She also emphasizes the importance of following the rules of the road to her surrogate children: Don’t cross against the traffic.
 Wait for the walk sign.
 She becomes the ultimate mom.